 Apples on the tree in a apple orchard

-Visiting Julian each fall season has become a tradition to soak up the idyllic old gold mining town and indulge in everything apples!
+Looking forward to picking apples in Julian, California this fall?
 Apple picking in Julian and eating homemade Julian apple pie are the highlights of any visit to this rustic mountain retreat.

 Although apple picking is the main event, there are many things to do in Julian to spend a full day or even a weekend getaway.